gabortill/javascipt-style-guide/README.md

 **why?**

-1. 4 spaces are imporve readabillity.
+1. 4 spaces are improve readability.
-2. Use of spaces can produce a smaller filesize.
+2. Use of spaces can produce a smaller file size.

 **[⬆ back to top](#table-of-contents)**